This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Traditional Okinawan dance and music performances

-- 8 authentic houses from 1800’s to early 1900’s were relocated on site forming a traditional Okinawan village
+- 8 authentic houses from the 1800s to early 1900s were relocated on-site forming a traditional Okinawan village

 - A variety of gift shops that sells local souvenirs